Coronavirus: Expert panel recommends removing ‘clinical trial mode’ tag from Covaxin, say reports

 The change could give a further boost to the vaccination drive by dispelling vaccine hesitancy, President of Public Health Foundation of India K Srinath Reddy told The Indian Express.

-Covaxin and Covishield vaccines were approved by India’s regulator in January.
 The government has distributed to states a total of five crore doses of the vaccines but only 17,28,361 or 6.8% of the 2.52 crore people immunised so far have taken Covaxin, according to government data.